hoopers-club/hoopers/src/pages/posts/frontpage/2021-09-29-map-court-teste-braga-courtimage-public-assets-frontpage-mrf20200522_dsf1286-jpg-productname-tee-productprice-19-productdescription-t-shirt-hoopers-productlink-https-hoopers-store-collections-t-shirts-products-aim-highe.md

   Check what we already have done:
 productName: AIM HIGHER THAN THE SUN - BLACK TEE
 productPrice: 20
-productDescription: |-
+productDescription: |+
-  We make our products based on what the community is asking for.
+  We hit the streets to find out what the community is asking for.
-  Check our store!
+  Check our store.

 productImage: /assets/uploads/marcia_insta.jpg
 productLink: https://hoopers.store/collections/t-shirts/products/aim-higher-than-the-sun-black-tee
 ---